railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. tip:: Consumer Price

-   If you install the module ``edi`` a third type of list appears – the :guilabel:`Consumer Price` - which defines the price displayed for the end user.
+   If you install the module :mod:`edi` a third type of list appears – the :guilabel:`Consumer Price` - which defines the price displayed for the end user.
    This doesn't have to be the same as your selling price to an intermediary or distributor.